Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Dynamic Oligopoly Models

 \textit{States.} The state of firm $i$ at time $t$ is denoted by $x_{i ,t} \in X$ where $X \subseteq \mathbb{R}_{ +}$ and is convex.

 \textit{Actions.} At each time $t$, firm $i$ invests $a_{i ,t} \in A =[0 ,\bar{a}]$ to improve its state.
 The investment changes the firm's state in a stochastic fashion.

 \textit{States' dynamics.} A firm's state evolves in a Markov fashion.
 Let $0 <\delta <1$ be the depreciation rate.
 If firm $i$'s state at time $t -1$ is $x_{i ,t -1}$, the firm takes an action $a_{i ,t -1}$ at time $t -1$, and $\zeta _{i ,t}$ is firm $i$'s realized idiosyncratic random shock at time $t$, then firm $i$'s state in the next period is given by: where $k :A \rightarrow \mathbb{R}$ is typically an increasing function that determines the impact of investment $a$.
 We assume that $\zeta$ takes positive values $0 <\zeta _{1} <\ldots <\zeta _{n}$, where $\zeta _{1} <1$, $\zeta _{n} >1$, $p_{1} ,p_{n} >0$.
 That is, there exists a positive probability for a bad shock $\zeta _{1}$ and a positive probability for a good shock $\zeta _{n}$.
 In each period, the firm's state is naturally depreciating at rate $\delta$, but the firm can make investments in order to improve it.
 Further, the outcome of depreciation and investment is subject to an idiosyncratic random shock ($\zeta$) that, for example, could capture uncertainty in R\&D or a marketing campaign.
 Related dynamics have been used in previous literature.
 Further, our uniqueness result for capacity competition and quality ladder models holds under other states' dynamics.
 For example, we could also assume additive dynamics $x_{i,t} =(1 -\delta )x_{i,t-1}+k(a_{i ,t -1}) +\zeta _{i ,t}$.\footnote{For our results to hold we need to impose some constraints on these additive dynamics so that the state space remains compact.
-We can also assume an exogenous bound on the state as in Section \ref{Sec:dynamic rep}.} We make the following assumption over the dynamics that we discuss later before Theorem \ref{th:unique_olig}. \begin{assumption} (i) $k(a)$ is strictly concave, continuously differentiable, strictly increasing and $k(0)>0$. \footnote{ The differentiability assumptions can be relaxed.
+We can also assume an exogenous bound on the state as in Section \ref{Sec:dynamic rep}.
+We believe that our results also hold if we drop the assumption that $X$ is compact, under some additional conditions over model primitives that ensure some form of ``decreasing returns to larger states'' (see \cite{adlakha2015equilibria}).} We make the following assumption over the dynamics that we discuss later before Theorem \ref{th:unique_olig}. \begin{assumption} (i) $k(a)$ is strictly concave, continuously differentiable, strictly increasing and $k(0)>0$. \footnote{ The differentiability assumptions can be relaxed.
 We assume differentiability of $u$ and $k$ in order to simplify the proof of Theorem \ref{Unique DOP}.}

 (ii) $(1 -\delta ) \zeta _{n} <1$. \end{assumption} \textit{Payoff.} The cost of a unit of investment is $d >0$.\footnote{The investment cost could be a convex function, but linearity simplifies the comparative static results in the parameter $d$.} We assume there is a single-period profit function $u (x ,s)$ derived from a static game.
 When a firm invests $a \in A$, the firm's state is $x \in X$, and the population state is $s \in \mathcal{P} (X)$, then the firm's single-period payoff function is given by $\pi (x ,a ,s) =u (x ,s)-da$.